Skip to content

 .then(console.log)

-All fetch calls return a PromisE (@superutils/promise) instance which means they come with additional features available in PromisE:
+All fetch calls return a TimeoutPromise instance from (@superutils/promise) which means they come with additional features:

-1. Status tracking: all instances come with .pending, .resolved and .rejected attributes that indicate the current state of the promise.
+1. Status tracking: all instances come additional properties that indicate the current state of the promise and request.

 javascript